Virgin and Child with Four Angels: Overview

 The churches of Sint-Jakobs and Onze-Lieve-Vrouw can be identified in the cityscape beyond the garden.
 The placement of a Carthusian monk walking underneath a tree in the garden behind the main figures makes it likely that the work was commissioned by a member of their Genadedal monastery in Sint-Kruis outside Bruges.
 It is likely that the painting was the centre panel of a triptych or small winged altarpiece which was broken up at some unknown point.
 It has been speculated that the archway above Mary extended to two side panels in reference to the Trinity.

 During the early 1500s Jan van Eyck's influence was at its height, and David heavily based his painting on van Eyck's late work Virgin and Child at a Fountain.
 Due to the popularity and demand for devotional pictures for use in private worship, the format of many biblical scenes or standard iconography became standardised, often copied from earlier painters, especially if the source picture itself was successful commercially—a panel painting of this type would have been commissioned at the highest end of the market.
-His Virgin and Child, also dated c 1510–15 and today part of a private collection in Belgium, is based on a painting by Adriaen Isenbrandt and is one of three near identical variants David painted of the scene in that format and pose.
+His Virgin and Child, also dated c.
+1510–1515 and today part of a private collection in Belgium, is based on a painting by Adriaen Isenbrandt and is one of three near identical variants David painted of the scene in that format and pose.

 David has added two more angels to van Eyck's scene, and sets the figures in a recognisable contemporary location.
-The figures of Mary and Jesus are near identical in both works, from the vertical folds of Mary's dress, to the raised knee and arms of Jesus, with one arm reaching over his mother's shoulder, while the other reaches for her neck. van Eyck's work was influenced by the Icons of Byzantine art, and this influence carries through to Gerard's piece.
+The figures of Mary and Jesus are nearly identical in both works, from the vertical folds of Mary's dress to the raised knee and arms of Jesus, with one arm reaching over his mother's shoulder while the other reaches for her neck. van Eyck's work was influenced by the Icons of Byzantine art, and this influence carries through to Gerard's piece.

 Art historian Maryan Ainsworth describes the painting as a "devotional object for the veneration of an esteemed icon" and believes that the Byzantine influence "trickled down" from van Eyck.
 It is not known for certain, however, which specific icons may have formed the basis for Virgin with Child at a Fountain, though suggestions based on similarity of pose and form have been made, including frescos in Notre Dame des Grâce in Montreal and Santa Maria del Carmine, Naples.
 Gerard presents a very different representation of the Virgin than found in Byzantine representations.
 She is less a remote iconic deity and more recognisably human.